Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Why use GCD?

-This model improves simplicity, portability and performance.
+- GCD's design improves simplicity, portability and performance.

-It can help you improve your app’s responsiveness by deferring computationally expensive tasks to the background.
-It’s an easier concurrency model to work with than locks and threads.
+- It can help you improve your app’s responsiveness by deferring computationally expensive tasks from the foreground (`main` thread) to the background (non-UI threads).

+- It’s an easier concurrency model to work with than locks and threads.